SigmoidNetmaker/deep-network-orthobiologics/README.md

 This repository contains MATLAB m-files with code that trains various deep networks on orthobiologics data.
 It also contains an Excel file that holds all the orthobiologics data in our dataset: OrthobioDatasetV4.xlsx

-The code, and further code derived from it, were used in for the project described in:
+The code, and further code derived from it, were used for the project described in:
-Anastasio AT, Zinger BS, Anastasio TJ (in revision) A novel application of neural networks to identify potentially effective combinations of biologic factors for enhancement of bone fusion/repair
+Anastasio AT, Zinger BS, Anastasio TJ (in revision) A novel application of neural networks to identify potentially effective combinations of biologic factors for enhancement of bone fusion/repair.

 The purpose of this project was to: (1) gather data from the literature on orthobiologics (factors that enhance bone healing and repair); (2) assemble the data into a set of input/desired-output pairs suitable for machine learning via backpropagation-based algorithms; (3) establish a set of candidate neural network types; (4) find the optimal learning paramaters for each network type; (5) assess the ability of each network type to generalize over the dataset; (6) train a network of the best generalizing type on the whole dataset; and (7) use the trained network to predict which combinations of orthobiologic factors would best promote bone healing.